When can a sperm donor be on the hook for child support?

 What do you think should happen?
 The very concept of sperm donation is that the donor is not legally the father.
 Does Kansas have the right to limit that concept?
 If so, does the fact that the women, at least, may have known that a doctor was required mean that the donor should be required to pay child support?

-The attorneys at Hale Ball are experienced in many areas of family law, including divorce, child custody, child support enforcement, and more.
+The attorneys at HALE BALL MURPHY, PLC are experienced in many areas of family law, including divorce, child custody, child support enforcement, and more.
 Contact us today for a consultation.

 - The Topeka Capital-Journal, "State says woman in Topeka sperm donor case deceived agency in child support claim," Sherman Smith, Jan.
 3, 2013